The Serengeti

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 A visit to the Serengeti is a "must" when you travel to Tanzania.
-Serengeti is East Africa's most famous national park.
-With more than 14,000 km2 of protected area, it is also one of the largest.
-The area consists of vast and endless grass plains and the park has the largest wildlife population in Africa making it a true bucket list destination.
+It is East Africa's most famous national park, and with more than 14,000 km2 of protected area, it is also one of the largest.
+The Serengeti has wide, unending grasslands and is known for its spectacular sunsets.
+The park also offers the biggest wildlife population in the whole of Africa.

 The Serengeti is due to the great distances best to visit by safari car, in which a qualified tour guide is mandatory.
 A visit to the Serengeti is at least two to three days but we would certainly spend more days.
 The area is very big and has a special diversity of landscapes.
 The extra height in some areas gives you the opportunity to see the vast plains from a different perspective.